Open call: We’re looking for creators (everyone) to take part in Black History Music, our digital exploration and celebration of black music.

 How to get involved

 It’s simple, just send us your video/audio recordings and you will feature in Black History Music.
-The first submission deadline is Friday 24 February 2023.

 How to send your recordings